Art-Sells/Arells/Build-Notes.md

 - Prepare for WACA transition (LTP folder)

 ## 1 mnth and beyond:
+- Fix
-- Fix long marketcap numbers and summary section (my-inventory date-buttons/toggle always triggers resizing of purchased/current value sections regardless of the size of the numbers , while the date-buttons/toggle in asset pages don’t… investigate)....
+- - long marketcap numbers
+- - summary section my-inventory date-buttons/toggle always triggers resizing of purchased/current value sections regardless of the size of the numbers , while the date-buttons/toggle in asset pages don’t… investigate....
+- - favicons on mobile (TTL?)
 - (Sort)MarketCap/etc sorting (default by Marketcap always)
 - Wait at least 2 months to adjust LTP (contact us for larger Re') based on feedback...
 - - If traction is good look at LTP folder post WACA